DeathcoinOfficial/Deathcoin/index.md

 One of our founding father died of acute propofol intoxication after a massive loss in participating a ponzi scheme.
 In supporting Deathcoin, you will also be supporting suicide prevention as we make our periodic Deathcoin donation to the Samaritans and its volunteers.

 ### Get started
-https://deathcoinofficial.github.io/Deathcoin/ is your portal into the world of Deathcoin.
+[Deathcoin official website](https://deathcoinofficial.github.io/Deathcoin/) is your portal into the world of Deathcoin.
 The tech is new and ever-evolving – it helps to have a guide.
 Here's what we recommend you do if you want to dive in.

 ### Community